Crash Bandicoot: The Wrath of Cortex: Reception

-The Wrath of Cortex received "mixed or average" reviews, according to review aggregator Metacritic.
+The Wrath of Cortex received "mixed or average" reviews on all platforms, according to review aggregator Metacritic.
 Reviewers felt that the game was a non-challenging repetition of the formula set by the previous games, with Ben Kosmina of Nintendo World Report summarizing the game's structure as "a carbon copy of Crash 3".
 Louis Bedigian of GameZone, however, declared Wrath of Cortex to be better than the preceding games, as well as the hardest game in the series, and welcomed the new levels, abilities and vehicles.
 The Atlasphere levels were positively received and commonly compared to Marble Madness, with Bedigian remarking that "Traveller's Tales could develop a whole game based on the sphere levels alone".
 The game's fixed camera angles and limited perspectives were said to result in frustrating trial-and-error gameplay.
 Bedigian and Mike Sabine of PlanetXbox found the controls to be sluggish.
 Sabine and Kosmina criticized Coco Bandicoot as an unnecessary inclusion that was harder to control than Crash.
 Hilary Goldstein of IGN went into further detail, dismissing Coco as "a less powerful and less enjoyable playable character" and saying "She's just not fun the way Crash is.
 Crash is a silly creature to look at.
 He's almost absurd, which works great with his various animations.
 Coco isn't really silly at all.
 The game isn't called Crash and Coco so why must I be forced to play her?
 Rather than add variety, Coco detracts from the only real selling point of the game -- Crash Bandicoot".
 Star Dingo of GamePro called the underwater levels "insidious" and suggested they be "used as an example in classes on how not to make a 2D shooter".
 Kosmina appreciated the GameCube version's GameCube – Game Boy Advance link cable support through the Crash Blast minigame.
 The long loading times in the PS2 version were widely criticized, and their reduction in the Xbox and GameCube versions was welcomed.